jtreminio/dashtainer/README.md

 * [Docker Compose ≥ 1.21](https://docs.docker.com/compose/install/)
 * Clone this repo

+### User and Group ID

+Docker recommends not running container as root.

+For development purposes, running containers as root means any files created by the container will show as owned by root on your host.
+Things like `composer install` or similar will be root owned and makes deleting them a pain.

+Included is a helper script to generate a `.env` file that Composer will read and apply.
+All it does is pass along your user and group ID to Docker so it can create a user with the same values.
+Any files then created by the container will show as owned by your current user.

+* Run `./bin/init` to generate the `.env` file

+If you would rather the containers run as root, simply copy the included `.env.dist` to `.env`.

+Windows users may not need to run `./bin/init` at all.

 ### Container init

 * Run `./bin/docker-traefik-up` if you do not have another